-In citing Gibbons, the Court sets forth the settled principle that quarantine and health laws are within the authority of a State to enact.
-Based on Jacobson's restatement of Gibbons', the majority of modern commentators declare Jacobson confers unlimited police power to a State to mandate a novel "vaccine."
+In citing Gibbons, the Court sets forth settled principle that quarantine and health laws are within the authority of a state to enact.
+Based on Jacobson's restatement of Gibbons, the majority of modern commentators declare Jacobson confers unlimited police power to a state to mandate a novel "vaccine."

 A careful reading of Jacobson however reveals a detailed and substantive explication of the term "reasonable," which the Gibbons Court refrained from defining.
-It is from this term that the Jacobson Court fully constructs the legal standard and test which determines the constitutional limits of police power to mandate a vaccine.
-To ignore this standard of reasonableness and simply declare Jacobson permits a mandate, is akin to lawfare and fails to do justice to the highly nuanced and reasoned Jacobson decision.
+It is out from this term that the Jacobson Court interprets the legal standard and constructs the test which determines the constitutional limits of police power to mandate a vaccine.
+To ignore this test of reasonableness and simply declare that Jacobson permits a mandate, is akin to lawfare and fails to do justice to the highly nuanced and reasoned Jacobson decision.

-According to Professor Lawrence O. Gostin, JD in Jacobson v Massachusetts at 100 Years: Police Power and Civil Liberties in Tension, the Jacobson Court divided the term reasonable into a 4 subpart test, each of which required analysis and an affirmative answer for the Court to uphold the State's police power to mandate a "vaccine."
+According to Professor Lawrence O. Gostin*, JD in Jacobson v Massachusetts at 100 Years: Police Power and Civil Liberties in Tension, the Jacobson Court constructed a 4 Part Test to determine reasonableness, for which each sub-part required analysis and an affirmative answer, in order for a court to uphold a state's police power to mandate a "vaccine."

 4 Part Test:

-Necessity of the case” and could not be exercised in “an arbitrary, unreasonable manner” or go “beyond what was reasonably required for the safety of the public.”
-1(p28)
+Necessity meant a mandate could not be exercised in “an arbitrary, unreasonable manner” or go “beyond what was reasonably required for the safety of the public.”

 2) Reasonable means